crofty/endlessrotationbrowser/README.md

 TODO:

 - Check to see if it works in any other browsers
+- Upgrade the version of Sproutcore and get rid of all the `parentView` crap
 - Colour and Size the nodes differently depending on their type.
 You should be able to tell when looking at the graph, which nodes are tracks, which are artists etc.
 - A click on a 'paginated node' should load and display the next page of data
 - Use a ContainerView for the content div.
 The current method of using `{{#if}}` in the handlebars templates is super hacky